Create a Blog on WordPress in 10 Simple Steps

 - Checked for any updates you might need to install

 - Made a note of your hosting plan’s renewal date, or turned on auto-renewal

 - Backed up your blog

 Publishing your first post is an amazing feeling.
 You hit Publish in a rush of nerves and exhilaration, and you think this is the best feeling ever.
 Soon enough, you’ve got the bug – and you want to know, how can I take this to the next level?

-It’s time to fuel up your blog and head for the virtual stars.
+It’s time to fuel up your blog, optimize it, work on your marketing strategy, get blog subscribers (and then get some more), and head for the virtual stars.